-Table 8- Students’ Recommendations for Improvement of the accessibility and effectiveness of School Counseling Services

 Findings reveal that Grade 12 students at a medical school in Davao City, Inc. have clear recommendations for improving the accessibility and effectiveness of school counseling services.
 First, Enhancing Awareness and Promotion of Counseling Services emphasizes the need for better communication and visibility of available services so students can easily recognize and access support when needed.
 Second, Accessibility and Convenience of Counseling Services highlights the demand for flexible options such as virtual counseling, which can provide comfort and anonymity for students hesitant to seek help in person.
 Finally, the Availability of Counselors points to the importance of increasing the number of counselors, especially during high-stress periods, to ensure students feel supported and heard.
 These recommendations stress the value of proactive, student-centered improvements in the counseling program.

 CONCLUSION